 My passion is music!
 Since I was a baby, I loved to sing.
 It was not until AR Rahman gave me a chance to sing with him for Slumdog Millionaire did I believe that I would become a professional singer.
 That seemed like a long time ago.
 I have had an amazing 10 years working with AR, Timbaland, Weezer, Ozomotli, Jeremy Soule, Brody Brown and many other amazing film and television producer.
 I put together a sampling of the some of the material I am working on, and some of the past albums.

 The Oscars were followed up by another fun night of after party performances.
-This segment shows the Oprah Winfre performance in Hollywood.
+This segment shows the Oprah Winfrey performance in Hollywood.
 The notable thing about this live performance was that we changed out musicians- a new drum section was choreographed into the segment and we altered the arrangements.
 The entire sound system was altered as well.
 The greatest thing about a live show is you can perform the same tune but each time it’s new.

 Timbaland has been a strong supporter of Indian and Middle Eastern music.
 Not only has he infused many of his tracks with Eastern sounds, but he went out on a limb collaborating with various Indian singers before the South Asian started popularizing in pop music.
 When I met Timbaland back in 2010, we found common ground in our ability and desire to mix together Indian melodies with western contemporary music, particularly hip hop.
-We began working extensively in the studio on projects for David Guetta, Pit Bull and Missy Elliott.
+Further, we began working extensively in the studio on projects for David Guetta, Pit Bull and Missy Elliott.
 When Justin Timberlake’s 20/ 20 presented an opportunity, we found just the right vocals and sounds to incorporate into the album.

 I began working with composer Jeremy Soule in 2017.
 Our task was to tell a story not only about climate chain but about the world as a living, breathing spirit and how delicate that spirit is.
 We came up with the idea of combining traditional Indian vocal techniques with an operatic execution.
 Finally, when we added Jeremy’s orchestration – delivered with it’s typical virtuosity – we believed we had something that sounded like “Earth” delivered through the voice of a female vocalist.